API Documentation

 Quotas & Errors

-Each plan includes a monthly request quota (see plans).
-Only successful (2xx) responses count toward the quota.
+Only successful (2xx) responses count towards API plans' usage quotas.
 Errors and rate-limited responses are free.
 Quotas reset on the first of each calendar month (UTC).
-When a quota is exhausted, requests return 429 until the reset.
+When a quota is exhausted, requests return 429 until usage allowances reset.
+Free demo keys also have a daily cap, with the same 429 behavior.

 Rate Limit Headers